wearefrank/xslt-debugger/README.md

 XSLT debugger based on Ladybug that shows how an XSLT transformation is applied, supporting the debugging of XSLT transformations.

 This tool cooperates with https://github.com/wearefrank/xslt-debugger-webapp to be a web application that debugs XSLT stylesheets.
 The user can enter an XSLT and an XML document.
 The result is a Ladybug report that can be viewed by the UI of Ladybug, which is available as a dependency, see http://github.com/wearefrank/ladybug.
-The user can also use whether to use XSLT 1 (Xalan) or XSLT 2/3 (Saxon).
+The user can also choose whether to use XSLT 1 (Xalan) or XSLT 2/3 (Saxon).

 WeAreFrank! hosts a server that runs this project.
 It can be reached at https://xslt-debugger.wearefrank.org/.
 Please note that the code is under development, so do not expect perfect quality yet.
 At this URL, the ladybug reports produced can also be viewed.